-The Circuitry of Joyce J. Scott: A Group Exhibition of Collaboration and Innovation
+The Circuitry of Joyce J. Scott (Joyce Scott): A Group Exhibition of Collaboration and Innovation

 Visionary artist Joyce J. Scott works in a multitude of media and has had a profound influence on various communities of artists through her beaded sculpture, art jewelry, and more.
 Scott shapes her work through connections formed bead-by-bead, piece-by-piece, and thread-by thread.
 Circuitry, for Scott and this exhibition, is approached in four ways: through the construction of her pieces; as connection to the past; as hard-wiring to the national and global present; and finally, via Scott’s network of artists and friends.
 Scott and the other artists included in this exhibition push and expand the potentiality of what sculpture and wearable art can be, where they intersect, and how they affect each other.
 This exhibition forms a dialogue between ten of Scott’s exemplary beaded neck pieces placed in conversation with beaded, fiber and mixed media works by Sonya Clark, Oletha DeVane, Eve France, William Rhodes, and Teresa Sullivan.